SebastianBocquet/pygtc/docs/index.rst

 Although several other packages exists to make such a plot, we were unsatisfied with the amount of extra work required to massage the result into something we were happy to publish.
-With ``pygtc``, we hope to take that extra legwork out of the equation by providing a package that gives a figure that is publication ready on the first try!
+With ``pygtc``, we hope to take that extra legwork out of the equation by providing a package that gives a figure that is publication-ready on the first try!

 Here's an example of a GTC (generated from Planck and WMAP data):